-We investigate the factors that contribute to structural failure – and provide practical repair solutions to get you fully operational.
+We perform fatigue and fracture analysis – and provide practical repair solutions to keep you fully operational.

 Often, various technical issues may reach litigation.
 We provide forensic engineering services to predict how components have failed – providing results that are easily understood by Judges and Juries.

 Give us a call – let’s talk about your needs.